150-126-Great Vocals

 Writer/Composer: Michael William Balfe (1846)

-Irish singer/songwriter Enya (Patricia Brennan), sister to Maire (Moya) Brennan of Clannad fame, is considered by many as one of the most engaging and successful Celtic artists of all time.
-As a leader in the Celtic, Folk and New Age music genres, she and her production partners specialized in vocal techniques using the art of layering or overdubbing many times over, as she does in this melodic beautiful song.
-Performing and making albums from the 1980s on, this song, a re-invention of an Irish operatic lullaby, suits her astonishing floating vocals, described by some as a choir of angels…A Stunning and Ethereal melody!
+Irish singer / songwriter Enya (Patricia Brennan), sister to Maire (Moya) Brennan of Clannad fame, is considered by many as one of the most engaging, successful Celtic artists of all time.
+As a leader in the Celtic, Folk and New Age music genres, she and her production partners specialized in vocal techniques using the art of layering or overdubbing her lush, sumptuous, mezzo-soprano voice many times over, as she does in this beautiful melodic song.
+Performing and making albums from the 1980s well into the 2010s, this song, a re-invention of an Irish operatic lullaby, suits her astonishing floating vocals, described by some as a choir of angels…A Stunning and Ethereal melody!

 138. CARRY ON WAYWARD SON (1977)

-Vocalist: Kansas (lead Steve Walsh / Violin Robby Steinhardt)
+Vocalist: Kansas (lead Steve Walsh / Violin vocals Robby Steinhardt) / Kerry Livgren guitar/keyboards / Rich Williams guitar / Dave Hope bass / Phil Ehart drums

-These five guys are incredible musicians, even featuring violin in their Rock classics.
+This 6-piece American band is made up with incredibly gifted musicians, even featuring violin in their Rock selections.
 Steve Walsh’s amazing vocals carry this song into the great beyond, along with awe-inspiring harmonies and eclectic instrument solos.
-They conquered Hard Rock, Progressive Rock, Art Rock and Folk Rock—they sold millions of albums, filled stadiums, and were a real Rock presence in the 1970s / 1980s.
-Walsh’s voice wasn’t just loud yells or screams, he belted crystal-clear lyrics that were meaningful and absolute.
-His soaring vocals and their terrific harmonies make this a quintessential rock masterpiece…Magnificent!
+As singer / songwriters, they were fan favorites, conquering Hard Rock, Progressive Rock, Art Rock and Folk Rock.
+It’s no surprise that they sold millions of albums, filled stadiums, and were a real Rock presence in the 1970s / 1980s.
+Walsh’s voice was not bombastic yells or screams; he belted out crystal-clear lyrics that were meaningful and absolute.
+His soaring vocals and their terrific harmonies make this song a quintessential Rock masterpiece, “Lay your weary head to rest / Don’t you cry no more.”…Magnificent!

 137. WHAT A DIFFERENCE A DAY MAKES (1959)